 - 1 cup Sugar white 198 g

 - ½ cup Butter unsalted 1 stick room temperature

 - 2 Eggs

-- 1 cup (more if you want a stronger taste) Pineapple juice
+- 1 cup Pineapple juice more if you want a stronger taste

-Line 2 cookie pans with parchment paper and using a small cookie scoop (I use a OXO Good Grips Cookie Scoop, Small) put 12 small mounds onto the cookie sheet.
+- Line 2 cookie pans with parchment paper and using a small cookie scoop (I use a OXO Good Grips Cookie Scoop, Small) put 12 small mounds onto the cookie sheet.
 Bake at 375° for 11-13 minutes.
-Mine were done at about 12 minutes.
+My cookies were done in about 12 minutes.
 Leave them on the pan for about 1 minute before moving to a cooling rack

 - Zest and juice one whole lemon and add to the powdered sugar.
 Mix either with a stand or hand mixer blend till all the sugar is incorporated.
 After the cookies have cooled take a ½ teaspoon measuring spoon of the glaze and add to the top of the cookie.
 Use the back of the measuring spoon gently spread it around the top of the cookie.
 Let the glaze set for 2 hours before storing them in a container.